LOADING ...

 Take it Ricky

-Hi I'm Rick Bennett, colleague roommate and
+Hi I'm Rick Bennett, Jimmy's roommate and

-Buffett, The Beatles and Bourbon Street
+JImmy Buffett, The Beatles and Bourbon

-what a combination and in the of 1967,
+what a and in the summer of 1967,

 In the of 1967, Jimmy, myself and Benny

-formed a little band The Upstairs Alliance
+a little band called The Upstairs Alliance

 And on Jimmy's insistence, we for and got the